avitalys/cordova-plugin-sms-receiver/README.md

 ```

 ### requestPermissionRationale ###
-Checks with the OS whether it is necessary to show a dialog explaining why the permission is needed (https://developer.android.com/training/permissions/requesting.html#explain) and then shows the system permission dialog.
+Checks with the OS whether it is necessary to show a dialog explaining why the permission is needed (as described in https://developer.android.com/training/permissions/requesting.html#explain), and then shows the system permission dialog.

 The success callback function will be called if user has granted the requested permission.
 The error callback is called if the permission wasn't received because of either NOT_AVAILABLE, DENIED or DENIED_WITHOUT_ASKING;